Tamaarine/CSE-310-Homework/HW1/README.md

 please just ctrl + c it because it is a request with no headers at all.
 Thank you!
 10. I just don't undertand why Windows works so differently, please let me know if you want me to do a demonstration, because I program it from linux and it works perfectly fine there, but as soon as I come to test on Windows it is completely different
+11. There can also be port address in use when running the program, that might be because the port stays open after you close the server for some time, I think on Windows is fine, but if you are on Ubuntu you might have to run netstat to check it and use fuser to close the port or just wait it out

 -P.S.
 I really appreciate your time!
 Thank you!!!